Skip to main content

 • grinding

-Players find the grinding aspect of NFS Shift to be a mixed experience, with some enjoying the skill development it offers while others find it tedious and frustrating.
-The game is criticized for its slow progression and repetitive tasks, particularly in drift races and customization options, leading to a sense of boredom.
-Overall, it appeals mainly to dedicated racing fans who appreciate grind-heavy gameplay, while others may find it unfulfilling.
+The grinding aspect of NFS Shift is described as a mixed experience, with some players finding it helps improve their racing skills, while others view it as tedious and frustrating.
+Many reviews highlight the slow progression and repetitive tasks, particularly in drift races, which detract from the overall enjoyment of the game.
+Overall, it seems to cater primarily to dedicated racing fans who appreciate grind-heavy gameplay.

 • “What all this leads to is that after a few hours, NFS Shift starts to just swing back and forth between being frustratingly hard and tediously boring.”